 of fatty acids

 |Superior Oilb||N/A||mineral oil||++||0||--||++||--||--||0||--||--||--||+++||--||--||--|

 |* Triple Crown||3||zeta-cypermethrin,

 0=not effective, +=poor, ++=good, +++=excellent, --=insufficient data.

-*Restricted use material; pesticide applicators license required.
-OMRI certified for organic production
+* Restricted use material; pesticide applicators license required.
+OMRI-listed for organic production